Direct3D: Direct3D 12

 Direct3D 12 allows a lower level of hardware abstraction than earlier versions, enabling future applications to significantly improve multithreaded scaling and decrease CPU utilization.
 This is achieved by better matching the Direct3D abstraction layer with the underlying hardware, through new features such as Indirect Drawing, descriptor tables, concise pipeline state objects, and draw call bundles.
 Reducing driver overhead is the main attraction of Direct3D 12, similarly to AMD's Mantle.
 In the words of its lead developer Max McMullen, the main goal of Direct3D 12 is to achieve "console-level efficiency" and improved CPU parallelism.

 Although Nvidia has announced broad support for Direct3D 12, they were also somewhat reserved about the universal appeal of the new API, noting that while game engine developers may be enthusiastic about directly managing GPU resources from their application code, "a lot of [other] folks wouldn't" be happy to have to do that.

 Some new hardware features are also in Direct3D 12, including Shader Model 5.1, Volume Tiled Resources(Tier 2), Shader Specified Stencil Reference Value, Typed UAV Load, Conservative Rasterization(Tier 1), better collision and culling with Conservative Rasterization, Rasterizer Ordered Views (ROVs), Standard Swizzles, Default Texture Mapping, Swap Chains, swizzled resources and compressed resources, additional blend modes, programmable blend and efficient order-independent transparency (OIT) with pixel ordered UAV.

 Pipeline state objects (PSOs) have evolved from Direct3D 11, and the new concise pipeline states mean that the process has been simplified.
 DirectX 11 offered flexibility in how its states could be altered, to the detriment of performance.
 Simplifying the process and unifying the pipelines (e.g. pixel shader states) lead to a more streamlined process, significantly reducing the overheads and allowing the graphics card to draw more calls for each frame.
 Once created, the PSO is immutable.

 Root signatures introduce configurations to link command lists to resources required by shaders.
-They define the layout of resources that shaders will use and specifies what resources will be bound to the pipeline.
+They define the layout of resources that shaders will use and specify what resources will be bound to the pipeline.
 A graphics command list has both a graphics and compute root signature, while a compute command list will have only a compute root signature.
 These root signatures are completely independent of each other.
 While the root signature lays out the types of data for shaders to use, it does not define or map the actual memory or data.